Skip to content

 Running commands#

-By default ansible will run your commands in parallel using multiple process forks.
-To check the host name
+By default Ansible runs commands in parallel using multiple process forks To check the host name:

 ansible multi -a "hostname"